meilisearch/documentation/guides/introduction/quick_start_guide.md

 </html>
 ```

-The code above is divided in multiple parts:
+The code above comes in multiple parts:

-- The body of the page which adds both `searchbox` and `hits` divs.
+- The body part of the page adds both `searchbox` and `hits` elements.
-  This is where `instant-meilisearch` adds a searchbar and search results.
+  `instant-meilisearch` adds the search bar and search results in these elements.
 - `<scripts src="..">` tags are [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)'s that imports libraries needed to run `instant-meilisearch`.
-- The Javascript part where you can customize how `instant-meilisearch` works.
+- The Javascript part is where you customize `instant-meilisearch`.

 To use `instant-meilisearch` using `npm` or `yarn` please visit [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch).